* Euro loses ground after ECB spurs rate cut expectations

 "He has a number of times attempted to talk down the euro and yet they haven't done much.
 The testing of $1.40 on the euro was right, but until the ECB actually acts, I don't see a sustained rally in the dollar.
 The market has been calling Draghi's bluff," Doyle said.

 In mid-morning New York trade, the euro was down 0.46 percent at $1.3776, more than two full cents below highs reached on Thursday.

 "For me it is not a game changer.
 As long as quantitative easing continues in the U.S., we expect the dollar to remain under pressure.
 I would expect the euro to trade higher against the dollar next week," said Lutz Karpowitz, a currency strategist with Commerzbank in Frankfurt.

 JOBS DATA CLOBBERS CANADIAN DOLLAR

 Weaker-than-expected April employment data in Canada sent a wave of selling through the loonie.
 A loss of 28,900 jobs defied forecasts for a gain of 12,000, suggesting the labor market has stalled.

 In other trading, the U.S. dollar made a steady advance.
-Against the yen, it edged up 0.12 percent, to 101.77 yen but was still not far from Wednesday's three-week low.
-The greenback hit a one-month high versus the Swiss franc, rising 0.82 percent to 0.8873 franc.
+Trading in a narrow range, it edged up 0.07 percent to 101.71 yen but was still not far from a three-week low of 101.43 yen set on Wednesday.